thfai2000/taichi-orm/docs/guide/concepts/property.md

 #### Example 2:
-Use the `CompiledComputeFunction` in data query.
+Use the `CompiledComputeValueGetterDefinition` in data query.

 ```js{11}
 class MyModel extends Model {